FrogMerk/COSNotes/Strixhaven/Setting and History/Colleges/Prismari College.md

 Nassari believes that true expression comes from the heart.
 They encourage their students to treat the entire world as a canvas on which to spread emotion and excitement.
 Nassari takes little heed of Dean Mistcoiler's quiet masterpieces and often feigns forgetfulness about Dean Mistcoiler's very existence.
 ### Veyran, Voice of Duality
-In addition to being an accomplished elementalist, Veyran (chaotic good genasi [[Prismari professor of perfection]]) serves as a mentor to many Prismari pledgemages.
+In addition to being an accomplished elementalist, Veyran (chaotic good genasi [[Prismari Professor of Perfection]]) serves as a mentor to many Prismari pledgemages.
 She advocates enthusiastically for the importance of both passion and disciplined technique in any artistic pursuit.
 If a new student is upset or overwhelmed, she eagerly calls forth playful, beautiful elemental creatures to cheer up the student.
 ### Zaffai, Thunder Conductor
 As soon as Zaffai (chaotic neutral human [[Prismari Professor of Expression]]) came of age, his parents sent him to Strixhaven, assuring him his budding musical genius deserved the finest instruction in the world.
 (In truth, though he did possess prodigious talent, they were also growing tired of their house being randomly struck by lightning or engulfed in cyclones whenever he practiced.)
 Even as he flourished as both mage and musician, he discovered a new aptitude: conducting.